zopefoundation/zc.zope3recipes/README.txt

 Zope3 Application and Instance Recipes
 **************************************

-Somewhat experimental recipes for creating Zope 3 instances with distinguishing features:
+Recipes for creating Zope 3 instances with distinguishing features:

 - Don't use a skeleton

-- Seprates application and instance definition
+- Separates application and instance definition

 - Don't support package-includes

+Unfortunately, no Windows support at this time.

 .. contents::